yoshishima/tradier-dotnet-client/README.md

 ## Disclaimer

 This Wrapper is NOT an official .NET Tradier Library.
-This library is provided "as is" without expressed or implied warranty of any kind.
-Please use at your own risk and discretion.
+This library is provided "as is" without expressed or implied warranty.
+Please use it at your own risk and discretion.

 ## License
 This Library is provided under the Apache 2.0 License - see the [LICENSE](https://github.com/vitali-karmanov/tradier-dotnet-client/blob/master/LICENSE) file for details